It Girl (Jason Derulo song): Chart performance

 On the issue dated August 27, 2011, "It Girl" debuted at number 39 on the US Billboard Hot 100 chart, and fell to number 68 the following week.
 After descending the Hot 100 for three consecutive weeks, "It Girl" moved from number 61 to number 38 in its fifth week.
 It peaked at number 17 on the issue dated October 29, 2011.
 On the US Pop Songs chart, "It Girl" debuted at number 34 on the issue dated September 10, 2011.
 The song peaked at number 10 on the issue dated November 10, 2011, becoming Derulo's fourth top-ten single on the chart.
 "It Girl" peaked at number six on the US Hot Dance Club Songs chart, giving Derulo his second top-ten single on the chart.
-The song was certified Platinum by the Recording Industry Association of America (RIAA), denoting sales of 1,000,000 copies.
+The song was certified platinum by the Recording Industry Association of America (RIAA), denoting sales of 1,000,000 copies.

 In Canada, "It Girl" debuted at number 73 on the Canadian Hot 100 and peaked at 37.

 In Australia, "It Girl" debuted at number 16 on the ARIA Singles Chart on August 22, 2011 – for the week ending date August 28, 2011 – becoming the highest debuting single of that week.
 The following week, the song peaked at number three, and at number one on the ARIA Urban Singles Chart.
-"It Girl" was certified six times Platinum by the Australian Recording Industry Association (ARIA), denoting shipments of 420,000 copies.
+"It Girl" was certified six-times platinum by the Australian Recording Industry Association (ARIA), denoting shipments of 420,000 copies.

 In New Zealand, the song debuted and peaked at number three on the New Zealand Singles Chart, becoming Derulo's highest debut in that country to date.
-It was certified gold by the Recording Industry Association of New Zealand (RIANZ), denoting sales of 7,500 copies.
+It was certified double platinum by the Recorded Music NZ (RMNZ), denoting sales of 60,000 copies.

 In Denmark, "It Girl" peaked at number nine on the Danish Singles Chart, giving Derulo his second top ten single Denmark.

 In the Republic of Ireland, "It Girl" debuted and peaked at number three on the Irish Singles Chart on September 16, 2011 – for the week ending date September 22, 2011.

 In the United Kingdom, "It Girl" debuted and peaked at number four on the UK Singles Chart on September 25, 2011 – for the week ending October 1, 2011 – becoming Derulo's fifth top ten song in Britain.
 It peaked at number two on the UK R&B Singles Chart.